Pediatric Echocardiography Z-Score Calculator

 What It Measures

-The Z-score calculator applies body surface area and age-adjusted regression models to quantify cardiac structure.
+The Z-score calculator applies BSA-adjusted regression models to quantify cardiac structure.
 Key measured parameters include:

 Left ventricle (LV):